hayleynondorf/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clear, concise, and maintainable code.
 Optimize for readability and understandability first, as complex solutions often lead to more bugs and difficulties in the long run.
 Remember that code is read far more than it's written, and that includes by your future self."

 This echoes the principle of Occam's razor in software engineering, emphasizing that unless absolutely necessary, avoid adding complexity to your programs.
 Always favor the solution that requires the least assumptions and moving parts.
 Happy coding!

+# 2024-01-08
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the context of coding, this means that a well-designed and easily understandable solution is often more valuable than a complex, intricate one.
+Strive to write clean, concise code that others (and your future self) can read and maintain effortlessly.
+Optimize for readability and modularity over premature optimization, as it fosters collaboration, reduces bugs, and enhances long-term adaptability of your software."